 This challenge is perfect for social media.
 Begin with posting photos of the trail (clipped from the Internet) and a trail map.
 Make daily notations updating the team’s progress.
 To add a learning perspective, post the story of the trail.
 Why it is significant.

 Next, include photos of runners taken presumably while on the “trail” (sky or trees as background), and stories from the runners about their journey, like what it was like sleeping in a rainstorm deep in the woods or discovering raccoons had carried off their food supply in the night.
-Kids are into social media, so mugging for the camera and telling stories is what they do.
+Kids are into social media, so is mugging for the camera and telling outrageous stories.
+This is what kids do.
 Just remember to feature every runner with a picture or a story or both.